A Complete Guide to Web Testing: How to Test a Website

 Minimizing errors

-Although sites aren’t as complex as web apps, this doesn’t mean they can’t have issues with the backend.
-Issues with data processing, server-side logic, database interactions, and API integrations are rather common with websites.
-Therefore, testers need to thoroughly test the backend components of the website to minimize errors and ensure that the server returns requests just as it should.
+Although sites aren’t as complex as web apps, this doesn’t mean they can’t have issues with backend.
+Issues with data processing, server-side logic, database interactions, and API integrations can still occur.
+By thoroughly testing the backend components of the website, developers can ensure that data is accurately processed, stored, and retrieved, and that all backend processes function as intended.

 Making the website look professional